gene-git/dual-root/README.rst

 AKA hot spare bootable root disk
 ---------------------------------

-NEW or Interesting
-------------------

- * All git tags are now signed with arch@sapience.com key which is available via WKD or download from https://www.sapience.com/tech.
+All git tags are now signed with arch@sapience.com key which is available via WKD or download from https://www.sapience.com/tech.
 Add the key to your package builder gpg keyring.
 The key is included in the Arch package and the source= line with *?signed* at the end can be used to verify the git tag.
 You can also manually verify the signature

+NEW or Interesting
+------------------

+ * Code improvements:

+    * PEP-8, PEP-257, PEP-484 PEP-561
+    * Simplify, Refactor code and rename when it helps clarity.

  * Performance improvements: